-Topics in Language and Literature LL289 1-3 credits
+LL289 Topics in Language and Literature

 This course is designed to expose students to various topics in literature, language studies, or writing.
 (As needed)

 LL315 Advanced Composition

 This course is a study of the techniques of good expository writing with attention to the development of prose style in practical academic writing situations.
 (Writing Intensive) (Spring/Odd Years)